 The Issuer and TMF are also parties to an Employee Sharing Agreement and an Administrative Services Agreement.
-Under the Administrative Services Agreement and the Employee Sharing Agreement, TMF causes its employees to conduct the day-to-day business of the Issuer in the sale of the Issuer's Notes, the management of the Issuer's loan portfolio, the administrative procedure for reviewing loan applications and extending and documenting new loans, the conduct of the Issuer's leadership development and learning activities, management of the Issuer's investments, investor relations, accounting, regulatory compliance, and marketing.
+Under the Administrative Services Agreement and the Employee Sharing Agreement, TMF causes its employees to conduct the day-to-day business of the Issuer in the sale of the Issuer's Certificates, the management of the Issuer's loan portfolio, the administrative procedure for reviewing Ioan applications and extending and documenting new Ioans, the conduct of the Issuer's leadership development and learning activities, management of the Issuer's investments, investor relations, accounting, regulatory compliance, and marketing.
 The two agreements provide to TMF certain operational authority to discharge its management responsibilities.
 That authority includes, among other things, the authority to install and utilize new hardware and software computer systems, to develop new operational policies and procedures, and to establish and maintain reasonable accounting and reporting systems and internal controls designed to help the Issuer protect its assets.
 Under the two agreements, TMF does not have authority to bind the Issuer.
-The Issuer retains its authority over matters handled by TMF and exercises decision-making authority with respect to the making of loans and raising of funds, including the sale of Notes.
+The Issuer retains its authority over matters handled by TMF and exercises decision-making authority with respect to the making of Ioans and raising of funds, including the sale of Certificates.

-TMF employs thirty-eight (38) employees whose day-to-day work is to support the work of both TMF and the Issuer.
-These include eight (8) individuals in the lending operations of the Issuer and TMF; three (3) individuals in investor relations; eighteen (18) employees in management, accounting, regulatory compliance, and marketing; and nine (9) employees in leadership development.
+TMF employs forty-eight (48) employees whose day-to-day work is to support the work of both TMF and the Issuer.
+These include nine (9) individuals in the lending operations of the Issuer and TMF; three (3) individuals in investor relations; thirty (30) employees in management, accounting, regulatory compliance, philanthropy, and marketing; and six (6) employees in leadership development.

 Administrative expenses, which are primarily for services rendered by TMF, are reimbursed by the Issuer its under agreements with TMF.
-During each of 2022 and 2021, the Issuer disbursed \$1,200,000 to TMF for administrative expenses.
+During each of 2023 and 2022, the Issuer disbursed \$1,400,000 and \$1,200,000, respectively, to TMF for administrative expenses.
 See Note 10 to the Audited Financial Statements.

-TMF also holds Notes with a total outstanding principal balance of approximately \$9,805,000 as of December 31, 2022.
-Meanwhile, the Issuer holds an interest-bearing demand obligation issued by TMF with an outstanding principal balance of approximately \$9,172,000 as of December 31, 2022.
+TMF also holds Certificates with a total outstanding principal balance of approximately \$14,626,000 as of December 31, 2023.
+Meanwhile, the Issuer holds an interest-bearing demand obligation issued by TMF with an outstanding principal balance of approximately \$9,449,000 as of December 31, 2023.